 This course introduces the techniques and materials used in jewelry making.
-Five specific projects involving forging, filing, sawing, lost wax casing, and basic stone setting develop appreciation of the three-dimensional aspects of jewelry design and fabrication.
+Five specific projects involving forging, filing, sawing, lost wax casing, and basic stone setting develop appreciation of the threedimensional aspects of jewelry design and fabrication.
 Prerequisite: FA108 Three-Dimensional Design.
 Studio laboratory fee: \$20

-FA240 Expressive Arts in America 1940-60s Cr-3
+FA240 Expressive Arts in America 1940-60s

 This course is an exploration of the Expressive Art movement as a reaction to global issues from 1940s through the 1960s.
 Topics include the integration of traditional fine arts, literature, music, and philosophy.
 Art is examined as a reaction to society and as societal voice through cross-discipline discovery.
 Students analyze artists and their craft through the examination of historical, biographical, psychological, social, and contemporary art.
 In addition, the influence of music, photography, and literature is examined.
-Prerequisite: Prerequisites: EN101 English 1: Composition or EN106 English 1: Composition and Reading.
+Prerequisite: Prerequisites: EN101 English 1: Composition.